 A curriculum fair is a wonderful, magical experience, and I’d suggest every homeschooler try to attend one at least once in their journey.
 A curriculum fair, or homeschool convention, or homeschool conference, or whatever you want to call it, is a place to get your hands on curricula and look through it, talk to the publishers or salespeople about adapting it to your unique situation and precious kiddos, listen to speakers on a myriad of topics, meet a slew of other homeschoolers, and realize you’re not alone!
 My husband and I have an annual weekend “date” each year at one in Atlanta, and the one year we missed it recently…well, suffice it to say he was not happy about it!

-(GA) Southeastern Homeschool Expo – July 26-28, 2018 – The Cobb Galleria in Atlanta is host to this premier event, which usually wraps up the convention season (spring/early summer).
-This is the one you’ll find me at each year ;-)!
+(GA) Southeastern Homeschool Expo - July 23-25 - The Cobb Galleria in Atlanta is host to this premier event, which usually wraps up the convention season (spring/early summer).

 (TN) CSTHEA Chattanooga Southeast Tennessee Home Education Association Curriculum Fair - Dates TBA - Camp Jordan Arena, East Ridge.

-(SC) Lowcountry Homeschool Convention – May 31 – June 1, 2018 – Charleston Southern Universtiy in North Charleston
+(SC) Lowcountry Homeschool Convention - May 29-30 - Charleston Southern University in North Charleston

 (AL) Alabama Homeschool Expo - ongoing

-(AL) CHEF Christian Home Educators Fellowship of Alabama – June 22 – 23, 2018 at the Oak Mountain Presbyterian Church in Birmingham.
+(AL) CHEF Christian Home Educators Fellowship of Alabama/Teach Them Diligently - May 7-9 at the Mobile Convention Center